fairpm/tsc/working-groups/README.md

 It also includes the installable connector plugin, which is expected to exist as a module within the plugin created by the Independence WG.
 The Independence WG will create the plugin initially, however long-term maintenance will transition to The FAIR WG upon that WG’s completion.

 **The FAIR WG is a permanent Working Group.**

-### AspireCloud
-The AspireCloud Working Group is responsible for the development and maintenance of AspireCloud, a standalone API server that acts as a bridge between the legacy WordPress plugin repository and the emerging FAIR protocol ecosystem.

-AspireCloud currently indexes a local copy of the WordPress.org plugin repository and exposes that data via a custom API.
-The group is now extending AspireCloud to support the FAIR protocol in addition to the traditional WordPress API, enabling unified search and discovery across both systems.

-This work is seen as a critical transitional layer to support adoption of the FAIR Package Manager by maintaining compatibility with existing workflows while introducing a more modern and federated package model.

-AspireCloud is built with Laravel and PostgreSQL.

-**The AspireCloud WG is a permanent Working Group.**

 ### Website Management